RefinePro/OpenRefine_Docker/README.md

 ### Enable/Disable create project options

-During the `docker build ...` command you can set the following arguments to disable any menus from the `Create Project` page.
-This option let system adminstrator control how user can import data into the OpenRefine instance (for example limiting import to only what is available on the OpenRefine instance using `This Computer`).
+During the `docker build ...` command, you can set the following arguments to disable any menus from the `Create Project` page.
+This option lets the system administrators control how users can import data into the OpenRefine instance.
+For example, you can limit import to only what is available on the OpenRefine instance using `Workspace Data`)

 By default, all options are enabled.